 directed by Douglas Camfield

 One of the great Classic Who ironies is that Doug Camfield -- after helming "Web of Fear" and "Invasion" during Troughton's reign, and emboldening the producers into mounting an Earthbound reboot -- started one Third Doctor serial, fell ill partway through shooting, and didn't return to the series till Pertwee was gone.
 And as a double irony, the serial for which he returns, "Terror of the Zygons," is the one in which the show bids farewell to -- and flips off -- the Pertwee era.
-(The shape-shifting Zygons, in human form, seem like the stock characters from every Pertwee serial: the high-handed bureaucrat, the cold-hearted orderly; once the real characters emerge from their Zygon tombs, it turns out they're all lovely -- it's only the actual monsters who are monsters.)
-Although other directors could deliver juicier effects, no one had Camfield's command of a narrative: his ability to manage each camera shot and each acting beat for maximum effect.
+(The shape-shifting Zygons, in human form, seem like the stock characters from every Third Doctor serial: the high-handed bureaucrat, the cold-hearted orderly; once the real characters emerge from their Zygon tombs, it turns out they're all lovely -- it's only the actual monsters who are monsters.)
+Although other directors could deliver juicier payoffs, no one had Camfield's command of a narrative: his ability to manage each camera shot and each acting beat for maximum effect.
 (He rarely loses control of a scene, let alone a story; only in "The Invasion" does his steady hand falter.)
 "Zygons" is densely plotted, but Camfield makes the most of every moment: each scene becomes a set-piece.
-In Part Two alone, we have the Doctor and Sarah Jane suffering oxygen deprivation; Harry taken to the Zygon lair and seeing their shape shifting in action; the Brigadier and his men plied with knockout gas, slumping to the floor; Sarah Jane stalking and nearly staked by a faux Harry; and the Doctor (thrillingly) chased across the Scottish moors -- any of which, as staged and pitched, could have served as the episode's cliffhanger.
+In Part Two alone, we have the Doctor and Sarah Jane suffering oxygen deprivation; Harry kidnapped by the Zygons; the Brigadier and his men plied with knockout gas; Sarah Jane nearly staked by a Harry lookalike; and the Doctor chased across the Scottish moors -- any of which, as staged and pitched, could have served as the episode's cliffhanger.
 "Terror of the Zygons" soars from one breathless high to another; it's intoxicating.
 And as with most Camfield serials, it's filled with memorable images.
-The Zygons' squish-and-squeeze lair is shades of red and orange against a pale-green backdrop; in theory, it shouldn't work (it should look like a Christmas pageant), but Camfield works miracles.
+The Zygons' squish-and-squeeze lair is shades of red and orange against a pale-green backdrop; in theory, it should be awful (it should look like a Christmas pageant), but Camfield works miracles.
 There's not a lot "Zygons" gets wrong, except for its disposal of Ian Marter at the end, which story editor Robert Holmes knew was a mistake and producer Philip Hinchcliffe later conceded was one.
 The Doctor and Sarah Jane needed Harry.
 In the show's gothic period, which begins in full force just after Harry's departure, characters are too often subordinated to plot, and although Lis Sladen grows as an actress, the Doctor and Sarah Jane grow too much alike, and the series suffers for it.
 Marter's dizzying spontaneity -- his ability to show Harry unexpectedly rising to any challenge, and then being stunned and impressed by his own abilities -- would have come in terribly handy.